Tyson Foods: Environmental record

 Tyson Foods has been responsible for numerous instances of environmental damage.
-Tyson is the second-largest emitter of greenhouse gases in the global food industry.
-According to the Institute for Agriculture and Trade Policy, Tyson is among the largest single sources of greenhouse gases in the world, when the whole process of rearing animals for slaughter (such as producing feed for the animals and using agriculture chemicals) is considered.
+Tyson was one of five top emitters in the global food industry, alongside JBS, Marfrig, Minerva, and Cargill, emitting an estimated 496 million tons of greenhouse gasses in 2023.
+According to the Institute for Agriculture and Trade Policy, Tyson is among the lowest performing companies on their Meat and Dairy Climate Reporting Scorecard.

 Tyson has been involved in several lawsuits related to air and water pollution.
 In June 2003, the company admitted to illegally dumping untreated wastewater from its poultry processing plant near Sedalia, Missouri, from 1998 to 2001.
 The company pleaded guilty to 20 felony violations of the federal Clean Water Act.
 According to a Department of Justice attorney, the dumping had continued even after the United States Environmental Protection Agency and the Federal Bureau of Investigation searched the plant in 1999.
-As part of the plea agreement, the company agreed to pay $7.5 million in fines: $5.5 million to the federal government, $1 million to the state of Missouri, and $1 million to the Missouri Natural Resources Protection Fund.
+As part of the plea agreement, the company agreed to pay $7.5 million in fines.
 The company also agreed to hire an outside consultant to perform an environmental audit, and institute an "enhanced environmental management system" at the Sedalia plant.
-At the same time, Tyson also settled a case filed by the Missouri attorney general's office related to the same illegal dumping.

 In 2002, three residents of Western Kentucky, together with the Sierra Club, filed a lawsuit concerning the discharge of dangerous quantities of ammonia from Tyson's Western Kentucky factories.
 Tyson settled the suit in January 2005, agreeing to spend $500,000 to mitigate and monitor the ammonia levels.

-In 2004, Tyson was one of six poultry companies to pay a $7.3 million settlement fee to the city of Tulsa, Oklahoma, to settle charges that the use of chicken waste as fertilizer had created phosphorus pollution in Tulsa's main drinking water sources.
+In 2004, Tyson was one of six poultry companies that paid a $7.3 million settlement fee to the city of Tulsa, Oklahoma, to settle charges that the use of chicken waste as fertilizer had created phosphorus pollution in Tulsa's main drinking water sources.
 In 2005, Tyson settled a $500,000 lawsuit related to air pollution in Kentucky.

 Tyson's processing plants generate a vast supply of animal fats.
 In late 2006, the company created a business unit called Tyson Renewable Energy to examine ways of commercializing the use of this leftover material by converting it into biofuels.
 The unit also examined the potential use of poultry litter to generate energy and other products.